Notice: This page requires JavaScript to function properly.

 • the version of the latest commit in the branch being merged.

-Let’s take a look at the following illustration of such a merge:
+Take a look at the following illustration of this type of merge:

 Here is how a three-way merge works: